 After some consideration, may want to remove the tip.
 This may leave you to question, “Is it illegal to remove the orange tip from an Airsoft gun?”

-For the end-user, it is not illegal to remove the orange tip from an Airsoft gun.
+As a general rule, it is not illegal for the end user to remove the orange tip from an Airsoft gun.
 U.S. Federal regulations are applicable to manufacturers in regards to the manufacture, sale and transportation of such devices.
-However, there is more to consider than just removing the tip then forgetting about it.
+However, there is more to consider than just removing the tip, then forgetting about it.

 I am not an attorney.
 More importantly, I am not your attorney.
 What is written on this website is not legal advice.
 I have spent my time in good-faith, researching to provide as much information as possible about the sport of Airsoft.

 As such, I make no claims to the accuracy or completeness of the information provided herein nor can I provide legal advice.
 If you genuinely need legal advice, then by all means, please consult a competent, licensed attorney in your area.